ArcelorMittalBelgium/AI-image-recognition/_chapter/image-operations.md

 ## Morphological operations

-Morphological operations apply a structuring element to an input image and generate an output image.The most basic morphological operations are: Erosion and Dilation.
+Morphological operations apply a structuring element to an input image and generate an output image.
+The most basic morphological operations are erosion and dilation.
-The applications of this operation are as follows:
+The applications of these operations are as follows:
 - Removing noise
-- Isolation of individual elements and joining disparate elements in an image.
+- Isolation of individual elements and joining disparate elements in an image
 - Finding of intensity bumps or holes in an image

 ### Erosion

-The basic idea is based on soil erosion , it erodes away the boundaries of foreground object.
+The basic idea is based on soil erosion, it erodes away the boundaries of foreground object.

 ```python
 kernel = np.ones((kernelsize_x,kernelsize_y),np.uint8)